Climate reparations: Current efforts

 Climate reparations have been under discussion in connection with the catastrophic 2022 Pakistan floods.
 As of October 14, 2022, the Scottish government is calling for loss and damage funding as a moral responsibility.

 Loss and damage was discussed at COP26.
 As a part of its COP26 coverage, New York Magazine featured a David Wallace-Wells article about climate reparations on its cover.
 A Bangladeshi consultant remarked at COP26, "The term ‘loss and damage’ is a euphemism for terms we’re not allowed to use, which are ‘liability and compensation' ...
-‘Reparations’ is even worse.”
+‘Reparations’ is even worse."

 At COP27, climate reparations, in the form of loss and damage funding for developing nations, are "top of the agenda", according to the World Economic Forum.
 Environment and Climate Change Canada has announced support for discussion of "loss and damage," and the U.S. has announced support for "formal negotiations over possible climate reparations."

 Two days before the COP27 talks began, a compromise was reached, "that discussion would focus on 'cooperation and facilitation' not 'liability or compensation.'"

-Vanuatu's starting point for climate reparations at COP27 is US $117 million.
+Vanuatu's starting point for climate reparations at COP27 is US$117 million.

+At the United Nations Framework Convention on Climate Change, there have been a consistent opposition to climate reparations from the wealthiest and most powerful nations.
+These same nations have benefited from current carbon emissions and using an excess of their atmospheric budget.
+Furthermore, this would require the redistribution of resources from the wealthy nations to colonized areas across the globe.

 Considerations for implementation

+A 2023 study published in One Earth estimated that the top 21 fossil fuel companies will owe cumulative climate reparations of $5.4 trillion over the period 2025–2050.

 Climate reparations have been described as a "human rights challenge."

 A "corrective justice model" could be based on governments accepting moral responsibility for damage to climate.
 In this model, the countries most responsible provide funding to the affected, poorer countries, which has done relatively little damage to climate.
 Funds might be distributed by an “international compensation commission,” which adjudicates claims by affected countries.

 Another approach would be lawsuits against corporations responsible for carbon emissions or damage to climate, in which courts would determine the funding to be distributed to affected parties.

 Compensation could be distributed based on a "Polluter Pays" principle, meaning "that in addition to having to cover the expense of corrective action, the polluter also has to pay to compensate those who have suffered environmental harm as a result of their conduct."

 Mechanisms for distribution of funding could include debt forgiveness and direct grants for climate adaptation and mitigation efforts.

 Challenges for implementation include accountability and evaluation to ensure that funds do not disappear due to corruption.
 Although IPCC has a task force on measuring emissions, it does not yet have a task force capable of establishing metrics for climate mitigation impact.